jqnatividad/qsv/README.md

 cargo t luau -F feature_capable,luau

 # to test the count command with multiple features
+# we use "test_count" as we don't want to run other tests
+# that have "count" in the testname - e.g. test_geocode_countryinfo
-cargo t count -F feature_capable,luau,polars
+cargo t test_count -F feature_capable,luau,polars

 # to test using an alternate allocator
 # other than the default mimalloc allocator